Aadv1k/frontend-projects/README.md

 - `./config`: configuration scripts for dev tools - eslint, webpack, prettier
 - `./scripts/`: utility shell scripts to organize, clean and fetch files in the project
+- `./site/`: The static styles for the main dashboard
 - `./frontendmentor.io/`: primary package directory it contains projects from [frontendmentor.io](https://frontendmentor.io)

 ## Architecture